-2.3 Screening impact assessment
+2.3 Screening Assessment

 The ICIA screening assessment has reviewed each of the actions within the Cycling Framework and provides an initial high-level assessment as to if and how the action has potential to affect island communities.
+It was published for the purposes of consultation to gather responses which can be used to inform the full assessment.